Scientist profiles G-L

 Administrative Assistant: Melissa Cherny-Bayer

-- Certificate in Medical Education, Institute of Medical Sciences, University of Toronto, Canada
+- Certificate in medical education, Institute of Medical Sciences, U of T

 Appointments and Affiliations:

-- Scientist, evaluative clinical sciences - Brain Sciences Program, Sunnybrook Research Institute
+- Scientist, Evaluative Clinical Sciences, Hurvitz Brain Sciences Research Program, Sunnybrook Research Institute

-- Assistant professor, department of medicine (division of neurology), University of Toronto
+- Associate professor, department of medicine, division of neurology, U of T

-- Director, Sunnybrook Regional Stroke Prevention Clinic and Acute TIA Unit
+- Director, Sunnybrook Regional Stroke Prevention Clinic and Rapid Transient Ischemic Attack Clinic

-- Scientist, Heart and Stroke Foundation Centre for Stroke Recovery
+- Scientist, Heart and Stroke Foundation Canadian Partnership for Stroke Recovery

 - Stroke prevention